Reduce the Likelihood of Juveniles Reentering the System

 Data source: Children’s Village - Michigan Juvenile Justice Assessment System (MJJAS)

 Children’s Village experienced a significant drop in population during the COVID-19 pandemic.
 While tragic, the pandemic has provided an opportunity for the juvenile justice system within Oakland County to explore expanding the use of community-based options in lieu of detention when safe and appropriate to do so.
+The head of Children’s Village was recently appointed to the Governor’s Juvenile Residential Facilities Advisory Committee which was created to review procedures for juvenile residential facilities and make recommendations to improve the system and better serve Michigan’s youth.

 For more information, visit Children’s Village.